 Monitor your use of time

 Before learning how to make a plan, you have to know what you spend your time on.
 There are three proposed methods to keep track of your use of time.

 - All the way (see downloads)

 Try to track for at least three days, but preferably for one week.
-The more carefully and extensively you measure, the more valuable insights it can give you!
+The more extensively you measure, the more valuable insights you get.
 Next week you will analyse your results to find out what you can improve on.
-Will you give it a try?
+Which method do yo prefer?
+And will you give it a try?

 © University of Groningen